 An important moment in history

-First in a series on the merger of SNPA and Inland Press Association
+The merger of SNPA and Inland Press Association

 It's never been more important for our industry to speak with one voice and champion the value of local news.
 Combining the experience and talents of the Inland Press Association and the Southern Newspaper Publishers Association will help ensure that voice remains loud and clear.